 Tuesday 20 June 2017, NSW Parliament House Theatrette, Macquarie St, Sydney

-This full-day symposium brings together policy makers, practitioners and researchers with a shared interest in the effective delivery of legal assistance services.
+This one day symposium brings together policy makers, practitioners and researchers with a shared interest in the effective delivery of legal assistance services.
 Our keynote speaker is Professor Dame Hazel Genn, Dean of the UCL Faculty of Laws and co-director of the UCL Judicial Institute.
 She is a leading authority on civil and administrative justice, and a leader in empirical studies on meeting legal needs from a person-centred perspective, and court and tribunal processes.

 2017 Justice Awards

 19 October 2017, NSW Parliament House, Macquarie St, Sydney

 The Law and Justice Foundation’s annual Justice Awards recognise the contributions that individuals, groups and organisations have made to improving access to justice in NSW, particularly for socially and economically disadvantaged people.